btray900/dina1-0-1/README.md

 Download and analyze the zip file in the 'secure' directory

-Use 'freedom' to unzip the file
+Try each compromised password.
+First try is lucky, we are in with 'freedom' to unzip the file

 ![Alt text](./unzip.png?raw=true)